 Avodah is a Hebrew word whose meaning encompasses labor, worship, and service.
 This is exactly what farming is to us: hard, meaningful, fulfilling work through which we respect our Creator and serve our community.
 We strive to be faithful stewards of Creation, living out the Jewish principle of Tikkun Olam (Repairing the World) by rebuilding our topsoil, our local economy, and the connections between rural and urban areas.
 We hope you will join us on this journey and we look forward to being your farmers!

 Elijah Joseph was born in January 2013 and Samuel Akiva was born in December 2015.
-Having children has only strengthened the commitment we've always had to use only organic practices on our farm, so that our family and your family can both enjoy the fruits of our labor knowing that the food we grow is safe both for you and for the environment.
-We believe that our children should be able to pick any vegetable (or weed, or handful of dirt) straight from the field and put it in their mouths without fear, and that our customers should rest assured that the produce, meat and eggs they buy from us contain only the goodness of clean air, water, soil and sunshine.
+Having children only strengthened the commitment we always had to use only organic practices on our farm, so that our family and your family can rest assured that the food we produce contains only the goodness of clean air, water, soil and sunshine.
 Our farming is guided by our goal to leave the next generation a healthy farm in a healthy community, bursting with vibrant diversity.

 At the end of the day we love being farmers for the same reason we love being parents: There is no work more fulfilling than the work of nurturing life—whether it's a flock of baby chicks, a diverse pasture filled with dozens of species of grass and flowers, the billions of microbes in a handful of rich topsoil, or our two wonderful, energetic and curious sons.